LLNL/ddd/README.md

    ~~~~
    export LIBRARY_PATH="$LIBRARY_PATH:/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/usr/lib"
    ~~~~
+   Successful installation will include the creation of a shared object file `delsparse_clib.so` in the `DelaunaySparse/python` subfolder.

-3. Once DelaunaySparse is successfully installed, copy the `.py` scripts and the `.sh` file from the `ddd` repository into the `DelaunaySparse/python` subfolder:
+3. Once DelaunaySparse is successfully installed, copy `delsparse.py` and `delsparse_clib.so` from the `DelaunaySparse/python` subfolder into the `ddd` repository:
     ~~~~
-   cd [directory with DelaunaySparse repository]/DelaunaySparse/python
+   cd [path to ddd repo]/ddd
-   cp [relevant path prefix]/ddd/*.py .
+   cp [path to DelaunaySparse repo]/DelaunaySparse/python/delsparse.py .
-   cp [relevant path prefix]/ddd/*.sh .
+   cp [path to DelaunaySparse repo]/DelaunaySparse/python/delsparse_clib.so .
    ~~~~

 4. Run the driver script:
    ~~~~
    ./run_ddd_trials.sh